moussetc/mattermost-plugin-giphy/README.md

 Start by checking the Mattermost logs (`yourURL/admin_console/logs`) for more detail.
 Usual causes include:
 - Using GIPHY as provider and using the public beta Giphy.
 The log will looks like: `{"level":"error", ... ,"msg":"Unable to get GIF URL", ... ,"method":"POST","err_where":"Giphy Plugin","http_code":400,"err_details":"Error HTTP status 429: 429 Unknown Error"}`.
 Solution: get your own GIPHY API key as the default one shouldn't be used in production.
 - If your Mattermost server is behind a proxy:
-  - If the proxy blocks Giphy, Tenor and Gfycat: there's no solution besides convincing your security department that accessing Giphy is business-critical.
+  - If the proxy blocks Giphy and Tenor: there's no solution besides convincing your security department that accessing Giphy is business-critical.
-  - If the proxy allows Giphy, Tenor and Gfycat: configure your Mattermost server to use your [outbound proxy](https://docs.mattermost.com/install/outbound-proxy.html).
+  - If the proxy allows Giphy and Tenor: configure your Mattermost server to use your [outbound proxy](https://docs.mattermost.com/install/outbound-proxy.html).

 ### The picture doesn't load
-- Your client (web client, desktop client, etc.) might be behind a proxy that blocks GIPHY, Tenor or Gfycat.
+- Your client (web client, desktop client, etc.) might be behind a proxy that blocks GIPHY or Tenor.
 Solution: activate the Mattermost [image proxy](https://docs.mattermost.com/administration/image-proxy.html).
 - If the Display Mode configured is "Collapsable Image Preview", then the link previews option must be configured in the System Console (> Posts > Enable Link Previews).
 Do note that user can also change this option in their Account Settings.

 ### There are no buttons on the shuffle message